 The group will leave from Northern Ireland on Sunday evening 22nd September 2019 and return on Tuesday evening 24th September 2019.

-The tour will be led by CAFRE sheep technologist Dr. Eileen McCloskey and CAFRE beef and sheep adviser Gareth Beacom.
+The tour was be led by CAFRE sheep technologist Dr. Eileen McCloskey and CAFRE beef and sheep adviser Gareth Beacom.